-An organic law establishes the status of the Magistrature, the composition, the functioning and the attributions of the Superior Council of the Magistrature.
+Within the respect of the principle of the independence of the Magistrature, an organic law establishes the status of the magistrates and defines the rules of organization and of functioning of the Superior Council of the Magistrature.

 A judge is only obedient to the law.
 Within the framework [cadre] of his mission, he is protected against all forms of pressure of a nature [that] harms [nuire] his free will.